tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Intuitively, `ACCURACY` represents the difference between the ‘real’ time and the currently known time of correct validators.
 The currently known Unix time of any validator is always somewhat different from real time.
 `ACCURACY` is the largest such difference between each validator's time and real time taken as an absolute value.
-This is not something a computer can determine on its own and must be specified as an estimate by the user of Tendermint.
+This is not something a computer can determine on its own and must be specified as an estimate by community running a Tendermint-based chain.
 It is used in the new algorithm to [calculate a timeout for the propose step](https://github.com/tendermint/spec/blob/master/spec/consensus/proposer-based-timestamp/pbts-algorithm_001_draft.md#pbts-alg-startround0).
 `ACCURACY` is assumed to be the same across all validators and therefore should be included as a consensus parameter.